The WriterAccess Team

 As the content strategist who hopped on the WriterAccess bandwagon in 2014, Charlotte knows a thing or two about content.
 Even the Wall Street Journal thinks so, once interviewing her because of her kick-butt blog.
 Her blog is not the only area where she kicks butt, thanks to her penchant for exercising to unwind.
 Charlotte describes herself as creative, driven and happy, although it's unclear if these traits are innate or come from the magic talisman in her desk drawer.
 "Portlandia" makes her laugh, spiders make her scream and she'd be lost without her Keurig machine.

-Kristin Schiff, Account Manager
+Kristin Schiff, Project Manager

 Favorite hat: Big, floppy beach hat

-A fan of puns, hockey and building awesome customer relationships, Kristin works exclusively with WriterAccess Plus clients to help them to take content marketing to it's zenith.
+A fan of puns, hockey and building awesome customer relationships, Kristin works exclusively with WriterAccess Plus clients to help them to take content marketing to its zenith.
 She on-boards new clients, helps set-up new projects for existing clients, and is an expert in getting content created with the high volume, quality and speed needed in today's environment.
 Personal interests include running, cooking, canning, and things like heading a charity for Boston's Children's Hospital.
 She couldn't live without her computer, would rather live without her commute, and totally gets her money's worth out of her Netflix subscription.

 Allison Lynch, Support Specialist